 - 4 medium tomatoes, cut into chunks

 - Fresh cilantro for garnish

 - Toss the shrimp and 1 tsp Cajun seasoning together, set aside.

 - Toss the tomatoes with 1 tbsp olive oil and 1 tsp Cajun seasoning, set aside.

-- Heat 1 tbsp olive oil over medium heat in a cast iron skillet.
+- Heat 1 tbsp olive oil over medium heat in a cast iron skillet (or any oven-safe skillet.)
 Cook the shrimp until opaque, about 2-3 minutes per side.
 Remove from the pan and set aside.

 - Add the remaining 1 tbsp of olive oil to the pan along with the onion, jalapeno and garlic.
 Cook until the onion and jalapeno are tender, stirring often.
 Mix in the quinoa, tomato paste, ½ tsp Cajun seasoning and tomato chunks.
 Top with the shrimp and then sprinkle with the fontina cheese.

 - Place in the oven and bake at 350 for 15 minutes.
 During the last 2 minutes, turn on the broiler to high and broil until the cheese is slightly brown and bubbly.